bobocuillere/DevOpsProject-FintechAPP-AWS-Terraform/README.md

 5. **Accessing the Application**:
    - Once the containers are up and running, the web application should be accessible at `http://localhost:5000` or the configured port.

-### Testing the Application

-- Ensure your application includes tests to verify functionality.
-- Run these tests to confirm that your application behaves as expected.

-### Local Development Workflow

-- Make changes to the application code as needed.
-- Test the changes locally using Docker Compose to ensure they work as expected in the containerized environment.
-- Commit and push the satisfactory changes to the repository.

 ### Cleanup

 - To stop and remove the containers, along with their network, use the following command: